waslleysouza/face_recognition_api/README.md

 5) Open your browser and access the Console: http://<HOST_IP_OR_LOCALHOST>:5000/ui

-## Oracle Cloud Infrastructure Object Storage - Steps
+## Oracle Cloud Infrastructure Object Storage

 It is possible to download or upload all your images to Oracle Cloud Infrastructure Object Storage.